RTÉ News: 1960s

 The news was under the Telefís Éireann's (TÉ) news department, while public affairs came under TÉ's programming department.
-In the mid-60s three public affairs programmes emerged.
-Home Truths, a series to help people with consumer issues, 7 Days, a series that looked a political policy and Division a series of debates between government and opposition party leaders.
+In the mid-1960s three public affairs programmes emerged.
+Home Truths, a series to help people with consumer issues, 7 Days, a series that looked a political policy, and Division, a series of debates between government and opposition party leaders.
 Each would come under pressures due to various different groups, including government ministers.

 Home Truths was successful in bring ordinary issues to the fore, in one instance a programme exposing meat prices caused butchers and the meat industry to protest the new TV service, this in turn caused issues for the advertising sales department who were having to deal with boycotts or changes to their advertising schedule, this in turn caused problems for producers who felt force to take on more softer issues due to TÉ's commercial concerns.

-Division was produced to replace Party Political Broadcasts, it had been agreed with the main parties that TÉ would invite different politicians to discuss various issues, however even from the outset TÉ had to get the permission of the party's Chief Whip before allowing any local or national politician on to debate.
-However, when TÉ invited a Farming Representative into a debate with the Minister for Agriculture the Fianna Fail Chief Whip refused stating that the agreement was for politicians only.
+Division was produced to replace Party Political Broadcasts.
+It had been agreed with the main parties that TÉ would invite different politicians to discuss various issues, however even from the outset TÉ had to get the permission of the party's Chief Whip before allowing any local or national politician on to debate.
+However, when TÉ invited a Farming Representative into a debate with the Minister for Agriculture, the Fianna Fáil Chief Whip refused, stating that the agreement was "for politicians only".

-Meanwhile, when TÉ attempted to send reporters to Vietnam for 7 Days they were advised by the Government that this was unnecessary, this view taken due to Ireland relationship with the United States.
+Meanwhile, when TÉ attempted to send reporters to Vietnam for 7 Days they were advised by the Government that this was unnecessary; this view was taken due to Ireland's relationship with the United States.
 By the end of the 1960s, Home Truths and Division had been subsumed into 7days, while 7days was brought under the control of the News Division.

-1970s & 1980s
+1970s and 1980s

 When Radio Éireann and Telefís Éireann merged, RTÉ News was expanded, providing coverage to new stations RTÉ Raidió na Gaeltachta and RTÉ Radio 2.

-In the 1970s News moved from the original Black and White picture format to color on television.
+In the 1970s, News moved from the original black and white picture format to colour television.

 In the early 1980s, in the space of two years, there were three general elections.
 This demanded a larger schedule of current affairs.
 New programmes Morning Ireland and Today Tonight were launched.